Guest blog by Dr Dominic Heil

 Second and more importantly, to be prepared for a reputation crisis requires a deep understanding of whether the crisis is an isolated, untypical occurrence or a sign of your organisation's shortcomings.

 The forces at play are very different when an event exposes a systemic and cultural weakness in an organization.
-Such events have the potential to endanger the very existence of the organisation.
+Such events have the potential to endanger the

 - Identify potential reputation risk.